Male and female clerics and T. Nevin's table, late 1860s - early 1870s

 Clerical dress

-The most significant aspect of the male cleric's portrait, from the point of view of Thomas J. Nevin's studio decor of the 1870s, is the table at which the cleric is seated.
-Dozens of Nevin's sitters at the City Photographic Establishment, 140 Elizabeth St. Hobart Town, were photographed next to this exact table in the early 1870s, including himself.
+The most significant aspect of the male cleric's portrait, from the point of view of Thomas Nevin's studio decor of the 1870s, is the table at which the cleric is seated.
+Dozens of Nevin's sitters at the City Photographic Establishment, 140 Elizabeth St. Hobart Town, were photographed next to this exact table from ca. 1867-1876, including himself.
 Yet an identical table with the griffin-shaped legs appears in several extant portraits also taken by the Maselawmoney Bros. of Madras.
 The question arises, how and why did Nevin acquire an identical table, or is it the same table?

 Left: Unidentified sitter wearing Indian head dress.